umaar/nodetime/README.md

 `time(label[, context])` - marks time measurement start.
 Optional context parameter is used to pass more information about execution context as hash pairs.

 `timeEnd(label[, context])` - marks time measurement end.
 At this point a sample containing measured interval information, such as response time, CPU time, Operations and related data will be emitted and send to server if not in headless mode.
 Optional context parameter is used to pass more information about execution context as hash pairs.
-Read more in the blog post http://nodetime.com/blog/powerful-alternative-to-nodes-console-time.
+Read more in the blog post [A Powerful Alternative to Node's console.time()](http://nodetime.com/blog/powerful-alternative-to-nodes-console-time).

 ### Events: